Skip to content

 5 Configure Pipeline

-Since the Socker Appender outputs logs in JSON format, DataKit needs to use Pipeline to parse the JSON string.
-The source and service are default Tags, so set_tag needs to be used.
+Since the logs output by the Socker Appender are in JSON format, DataKit needs to use a Pipeline to extract the JSON string.
+Since source and service are default Tags, set_tag needs to be used.

-Log in to Guance, go to 【Logs】->【Pipelines】, click 【Create Pipeline】, and select the source name socketdefault defined when enabling the Socket collector.
+Log into Guance, 【Logs】->【Pipelines】, click 【Create Pipeline】, select the source name socketdefault defined when the operations staff enabled the Socket collector.
 Define the parsing rules as follows:

 json(_,msg,"message")